tessercat/pbx-docs/django/fsapi.md

 or raises 404 if no handler matches.

 The `fsapi` view
-doesn't catch exceptions.
+doesn't catch exceptions,
+so the first handler-raised 404 stops processing of a request by the registry's handlers.

-### Directory and dialplan
+### Configuration, directory and dialplan apps

-The `directory` and `dialplan` apps add FsapiHandlers that match
+The `configuration`, `directory` and `dialplan` apps add FsapiHandlers that match configuration/directory/diaplan requests based on POST data.

-*all* directory/diaplan requests
+All three apps implement FsapiHandler subclasses and register handler objects
+(in `fsapi.py` modules)
+that inspect the `section` field of FreeSWITCH POST requests.

+All three apps also provide
+registries of their own
-and pass these requests on to DirectoryHandler/DialplanHandler objects that other apps register
+that other apps use
-(in `directory.py` and `dialplan.py` modules.

-The `directory` and `dialplan` apps auto-discover app modules and populate their respective registry on app ready.

-Directory/diaplan registries are arrays, and handlers are added to registries in Django module load order.
+to handle requests for specific endpoints and applications.

+Configuration/directory/diaplan registries
+are dicts that map POST data to registered handlers.

-The directory/dialplan FsapiHandlers
+The `configuration` app
-return template/context
-from the first sub-handler that doesn't raise 404, but continue to process other sub-handlers when they encounter 404.

-### Verto directory and diaplan
+provides a dict registry
+that maps configuration section requests to registry handlers by `key_value` POST data.

-The `verto` app
+The `directory` app
-implements and registers directory/diaplan handler subclasses (in `directory.py` and `dialplan.py`).

-Verto directory/dialplan handlers
-retrieve a verto Client object based on POST data or raise 404 when no Client object is found.
+provides a dict registry
+that maps directory section requests to registry handlers by `domain` POST data.

-The `verto` app
+The `dialplan` app
-provides registries and base classes for other apps to implement and register verto-specific directory/diaplan handlers
-(in an app's `verto.py` module).

-Verto directory/diaplan registries are dicts, and `verto` app request handlers retrieve a sub-handler
-(from their directory/dialplan registry) based on the `realm` field of the verto Client's Channel object.
+provides a registry
+that maps dialplan section requests to registry handlers by `Caller-Context` POST data.

 Other apps
-register their verto directory/diaplan handlers in the `verto` app's registry dicts with the Channel-specific realm key.

-### Conference directory and dialplan
+implement ConfigurationHandler,
+DirectoryHandler
+and DialplanHandler classes
+and add them to the respective registry in `configuration.py`,
+`directory.py`
+and `dialplan.py` modules.

+The configuration/directory/dialplan apps
-The `conference` app
+auto-discover app modules
-implements and registers verto directory/diaplan subclasses (in `verto.py`) that return verto-specific templates and contexts.
+and populate their respective registry on app ready.

 ## Verto punt API command